joey-qytyku/OS-90-fixed/docs/Memory.md

 }
 ```

 The following is an example for direct MMIO access.
-This actually is required for direct access because a drvier may be virtualizing MMIO to the specified address.
+This actually is required for direct access because a drvier may be virtualizing MMIO to the specified address for a process.
 ```
 VOID Example()
 {